 The People of the State of California v.
 Morgan Stanley & Co., LLC, et al

-Represented the Attorney General of the State of California in a lawsuit against several Morgan Stanley entities for asset-backed securities fraud that caused losses to the California state pension funds.
+Represented the Attorney General of the State of California in a lawsuit brought against several Morgan Stanley entities for asset-backed securities fraud that caused losses to the California state pension funds.
 The case settled with a payment to the State of California of $150 million.

 In Re Apple Inc. E-Book Derivative Litigation